 Following the declaration by the Corporation, and as approved by the Board, of the commencement of a Recovery Process (see Sub-section 4.1), the Board shall delegate to CDCC management the authority to make any reasonable decision regarding the timing and use of Recovery Powers to allocate uncovered losses caused by participants' defaults and re-establish a matched book, in accordance with the powers entrusted to the Corporation in the Rules.
 The decision-making around the application of recovery tools is a natural extension of the existing Default Management Process.
-As such, the governance in place for the Default Management Process and set out under Section 2 of this Manual will be extended for the Recovery Process.
+As such, the governance in place for the Default Management Process.
 The Default Management Committee will be responsible to make decisions related to the application of the Recovery Powers with the support of the Emergency Committee.